pgorman/dangerjaunt/minirules.md

 The referee rolls 2d6 to test morale.
 A result of 6+ means they stay in the fight, though the referee might bump this target up or down a point or two based on circumstances.
 Remember to add the loyalty modifier when checking morale for henchmen.

+## Grappling and Subdual ##

+One side can attempt to grapple and subdue the other side, rendering them incapacitated but otherwise unharmed.
+In a grapple, each side rolls all its hit dice and sums the rolls.
+The side with the highest total wins.

+For example, four 1 HD dwarfs try to grapple a 6 HD cave ape.
+The dwarfs roll 4d6 for a total of eleven.
+The ape rolls 6d6 for a total of seventeen.
+So, the dwarfs pile onto the simian, but it sends them flying.

 # Referee #